-- 12.1 Where it has been determined that the installation of Low Carbon Technology will thermally overload sole use items transformer, conductors, cut out, metering tails or meter(2) the item(s) of concern shall be upgraded to a sufficient capacity and due to the item(s) being sole use the customer shall fully fund the required reinforcement works. - 12.2 If any shared use conductor or apparatus requires reinforcement works due to thermal constraints only.
+- 13.2 If any shared use conductor or apparatus requires reinforcement works due to thermal constraints only.
 The reinforcement cost of upgrading the shared use item shall be apportioned in accordance with ST: NC1P.
-The reinforcement costs shall be split across Budget Code 10 and 19. - 12.3 If reinforcement works of shared use conductors or apparatus are required for thermal and power quality concerns;
+The reinforcement costs shall be split across Budget Code 10 and 19. - 13.3 If reinforcement works of shared use conductors or apparatus are required for thermal and power quality concerns;